jegor377/godot-gdgifexporter/README.md

 - BAD_IMAGE_FORMAT = 2 (You are using different image format than FORMAT_RGBA8)

 # Contributors
 If you want to contribute to this code then go ahead! :) Huge thanks to Kinwailo and novhack.
-This project wouldn't work without their help! :D
+This project wouldn't work without their help!
+Moreover the update to Godot 4.x wouldn't be possible without the contribution of OverloadedOrama, so huge respect for him! :D

 # Used external libs
 - [godot-gif-lzw](https://github.com/jegor377/godot-gif-lzw)